Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - WO3 and WO3U = Warriors Orochi 3 and Warriors Orochi 3 Ultimate, respectively.
 These two main different versions of the game have some significant mechanical differences which makes it worthwhile to sometimes distinguish between the two.

+- S1, S2, C1, C2, etc. = these abbreviations refer to a character's regular attacks and charge attacks.

 - double musou.
 A coordinated musou attack where multiple nearby characters do it simultaneously.

 - slippery collision/floor.
 A kind of a level element.
 If a character lands on floor like this, they lose control and slide downward until they reach normal floor again.
 If reaching normal ground directly is not possible, they will instead teleport to last known ground coordinates after a few seconds have passed.